 Each key on the real HP-15C has three functions, a primary function in white, and two secondary functions in gold and blue.
 Pressing the key itself calls the primary function.
 To call a secondary function you press one of the two shift keys f or g, followed by the key with the secondary function.
 The Simulator behaves in exactly the same way if you click the buttons with the mouse.

 On the Simulator, you can access the secondary functions also directly by clicking on the gold and blue labels.
 You do not need to click the f or g button before.
-This behaviour can be switched off in the Preferences dialogue.
+This behaviour can be switched off in the Simulator section of the preferences.

 When you move the mouse over a gold or blue label, the label becomes highlighted, i.e. the foreground and the background colour are exchanged.
 If a shift key is active, an "f" or a "g" is shown in the status line of the display, and the highlighting is active only for corresponding functions.
 The highlighting can be switched off in the Preferences dialogue.
 Highlighting is always off if the direct access to the secondary functions is switched off.

 If you click on a gold label while the blue functions are active, indicated by the letter "g" in

 the display, the blue function is called and not the gold one you clicked.
 The sequence